manulea/MITGUI/README.md

 # Installation instructions
 ## 1. Git
-Download Git for your operating system here: https://git-scm.com/downloads And depending if your computer is 34-bit or 64-bit, download Git for windows setup.
+Download Git for your operating system here: https://git-scm.com/downloads And depending if your computer is 34-bit or 64-bit, download Git for your particular windows setup.

-Once it's downloaded, you need to run the Git.exe from your downloads folder.
+Once it's downloaded, you need to open the Git.exe file you downloaded.

-Here is the step by step instructions on how to install it correctly.
+Here is the step by step instructions on how to install git correctly.

-GNU General Public License -> Click Next
+1. GNU General Public License -> Click Next
-Selection Destination Location -> Nothing to change here, click Next Select Components -> Nothing to change here, click Next Select Start Menu Folder -> Nothing to change here, click Next Choosing the default editor used by Git -> Unless your a professional, click Next Adjusting your PATH environment -> Again, unless you know what you're doing or your a wizard, click Next Choosing HTTPS transport backend -> click Next Configuring the line ending conversions -> click Next Configuring the terminal emulator to use with Git Bash -> click Next Configuring extra options -> click Next
+2. Selection Destination Location -> Nothing to change here, click Next
+3. Select Components -> Nothing to change here, click Next
+4. Select Start Menu Folder -> Nothing to change here, click Next
+5. Choosing the default editor used by Git -> Unless your a professional, click Next
+6. Adjusting your PATH environment -> Again, unless you know what you're doing or your a wizard, click Next
+7. Choosing HTTPS transport backend -> click Next
+8. Configuring the line ending conversions -> click Next
+9. Configuring the terminal emulator to use with Git Bash -> click Next
+10. Configuring extra options -> click Next
-Configuring experimental options -> click Next
+11. Configuring experimental options -> click Next
-Click Install
+12. Click Install

 This shouldn't take too long.